guardian/pluto-core/README.md

 Projectlocker is intended to run against an ldap-based authentication system, such as Active Directory.
 This is configured in `application.conf` but it can be turned off during development.
+It also supports bearer-token and server->server shared secret (HMAC) auth, see "Authentication Precedence" below.

 ### ldaps